chandantiwari/mindmeld/README.txt

 The average success rate I obtained using this method was %60 which might indicate the presence of a pattern.
-The naive classifier (random choice between two classes) would be arounf 50%.
+The naive classifier (random choice between two labels) would give, unsurprisingly, around 50%.
 The dimensionality of this data is high, so this problem can benefit from more data.